pure-data/pure-data/doc/1.manual/pdmanual.md

 and decide to change it, you have to exit and re-enter Pd to get the change to take.

-In the "externs" subdirectory of the documentation you can find simple examples of "externs" with their source code and test patches; there are many other on the web (see [Other Resources]).
+In the `externs` subdirectory of the documentation you can find simple examples of externs with their source code and test patches; there are many other on the web (see [Other Resources]).

 Iohannes Zmoelnig has written an excellent guide to writing externs at